hanpari/sovereign/source/02/063_enemy.md

 "Absolutely!"

-Stone-faced, Simone pushed her face to make an unnatural smile, then she took her belongings, and to Doll's dismay, kissed Gromov when she was passing by.
+Stone-faced, Simone pushed her face to make an unnatural smile, then she took her belongings and, to Doll's dismay, kissed Gromov when she was passing by.

 Admiring her presence of mind, Gromov winked at flabbergasted Zhutra and whispered to her ear: "Performed perfectly!
 Looking forward to the new entry in your fascinating diary, Actressies Simonies."